-But to make sure we can keep you and our staff safe we’ve carried out a risk assessment and changed our procedure a little.
+To make sure we keep you and our staff safe we carried out a risk assessment and changed our procedure a little.

 What’s the plan?